 ENFJ vs ISTP

-ISTP, also known as The Tinkerer of the MBTI types, is an easy one to spot – just look for the gifted problem solvers.
+ISTP, also known as The Tinkerer of the 16 personalities, is an easy one to spot – just look for the gifted problem solvers.
 They are quick at acquiring new skills and have a hands-on approach to problem-solving.
 ISTPs need to know how things work, so they don’t mind breaking things apart to put them back together again.
 This, of course, doesn’t apply if we talk about their relationships.
 ISTPs are actually impressive listeners, always ready to offer some positive advice.
 They are generally considered wise, which makes sense because ISTPs learn through their personal experience.
 They might not want to dive into a set of books to learn more about a subject.
 Instead, as “doers,” they’ll go and get their hands dirty.
 They have a desire to tinker at things, which is how their nickname came to be.

 ISTPs may seem frustrating at times because they truly prioritize their craftsmanship.
 They are the maestros and they know it.
 Their devotion to their true calling is admirable, as many other types will lack the necessary focus and determination to become masters of a technique.
 ISTP’s Introversion is a key feature here, as these types like to spend a lot of their working hours alone.
 While spending a lot of solo time, they have enough room to focus on their experiments.
 They can get easily frustrated if they can’t solve a problem and a great number of their thoughts can be engulfed by calculations.